gs4711/org.openhab.binding.velux/README.md

 |----------------|------------------------|:--------:|-----------------------------------------------------------|
 | sceneName      |                        |   Yes    | Name of the io-homecontrol configuration.                 |

-The fifth Thing, the <B>Velux Virtual Shutter>, has to be configured with pairs of level combined with the appropriate scenenames.
+The fifth Thing, the <B>Velux Virtual Shutter</B>, has to be configured with pairs of level combined with the appropriate scenenames.

 | Property       | Default                | Required | Description                                               |
 |----------------|------------------------|:--------:|-----------------------------------------------------------|